Rieght/IOSubtitles/README.md

 # IOSubtitles
 Subtitles for the game Insult Order.
 This plugin adds subtitles during the "gameplay".
 The subtitles are generated with [Whisper AI](https://github.com/openai/whisper) and slightly edited.

+Supported languages: english and japanese (determined by XUnity.AutoTranslator config)

 ## Download
 Check [Releases](https://github.com/Rieght/IOSubtitles/releases)